DetectiveQA: Evaluating Long-Context Reasoning on Detective Novels: Evaluating with DetectiveQA

-\paragraph{Answer accuracy.} Similar to previous evaluation based on multiple-choice questions~\citep{hendrycks2020MMLU,huang2023CEVAL,yue2023mmmu}, we provide the model a question with four annotated options and require the model to output a letter corresponding to the selected option.
-At this point, we calculate the percentage of correctly answered questions as the score.\footnote{Since we are using data annotated on detective novels whose content the model may have seen during pre-training, resulting in high model scores, we discuss the influence of potential data contamination in Appendix~\ref{no options setting}.}
+In this section, we present the evaluation metrics for DetectiveQA, including multiple-choice accuracy for a stable assessment of reasoning results and the step-wise reasoning metric for a detailed evaluation of the reasoning process.

-\paragraph{Reasoning metric.} To support the reliability of the model's answer decisively, it is imperative that the output not only provides an answer but also includes an explanation supporting that answer.
-To this end, we examine how many of the annotated evidences are included in the model's output reasoning process, and then score the question based on the percentage of annotated evidences out of the total number of evidences.
-The average score across all questions represents the model's reasoning evaluation score on the dataset.
-For this containment relationship we will use GPT4 review, ask GPT4 to give the contained evidences, and count the number.The specific prompt we used can be found in the Appendix~\ref{sec: prompt template}.
+\paragraph{Multiple-Choice Accuracy} Similar to previous evaluations based on multiple-choice questions~\citep{hendrycks2020MMLU,huang2023CEVAL,an2023leval}, we provide long-context LLM a question with four options and require LLM to output a letter corresponding to the selected option.
+At this point, we calculate the percentage of correctly answered questions as the score.